-There are a host of Chinese art shows to enjoy, if late-night booze joints don't sound enticing.
-These include top-quality Chinese opera, dancing and theatre most nights of the week.
+For the more artistically inclined, there are a host of Chinese art shows to enjoy.
+These include top-quality Chinese opera, dancing, and theatre most nights of the week.
 Many visitors enjoy seeing kung-fu demonstrations and acrobatic shows.
 The Laoshe Tea House and the Tianqiao (Overbridge) Area are great places to explore traditional Chinese performances.

 A note of caution: it is advisable to research and plan your night out rather than leave matters to spontaneous choice as one might do in other cities.
 Be very cautious of allowing taxi drivers or helpful locals guiding you to an off-the-beaten track bar or club - these arrangements are often designed to fleece visitors of money.

 Grab a copy of Timeout Beijing or That's Beijing for updated event listings and gig guides.

 Become our Beijing Travel Expert